 Microwave

 You may find them in a microwavable bag.
 I really don't like this method though.
 You can't caramelize them in a microwave.
 It is the quickest way to do it.
-Your better off having the patience to use one of the methods I mentioned above.
+You're better off having the patience to use one of the methods I mentioned above.

 The microwave option would be for lunch break at work when you only have a microwave and want to make your co-workers jealous that you are eating the latest in vegetables.

-?
-Where to Find
+Where to Buy Kalettes

 Where have you found them?
 Leave a comment below telling us where you buy Kalettes or Kale Sprouts.

-Sauteed Kalettes
+Sautéed Kalettes

 Ingredients